DocNow/docnow/README.md

 [![Build Status](https://travis-ci.org/DocNow/docnow.svg?branch=master)](https://travis-ci.org/DocNow/docnow)

-DocNow is an appraisal tool for web archiving efforts.
+The web is a big and rapidly changing place, so it can be challenging to discover what resources related to a particular event or topic are in need of archiving.
 Appraisal is a somewhat loose term for the many processes by which archivists identify records of enduring value for preservation in an archive.

-The web is a big and rapidly changing place, so it can be challenging to discover what resources related to a particular event or topic are in need of archiving.
+DocNow is an appraisal tool for the web.

 DocNow allows archivists to tap into conversations in Twitter to help them discover what web resources are in need of archiving.
 Its goal is to help ensure